Rgray/TextFileTools/README.txt

-Problem 4
-For both problems 4 and 5 you are to use the 32 reserved words in C. They can

-be found on page 201 of the 1st edition and on page 629 of the 2nd edition

-of the textbook.

-I will provide most of the code for these two exercises.

 --------------------------------------------------------------------------------

 Write a program that takes the 32 reserved words in C and stores them in a chained HASH table.
-You can use the code provided as the basis for developing your program.

 Your program must also do the following:

     a) Read the data from an input file and store it in the HASH table.